 Explore Mayan ruins

 Go for the history lesson — stay for the curious energy emanating from the Yucatan Peninsula’s remaining Mayan ruins.
 The pyramid at Chichén Itzá is the largest and most talked about site — and also the farthest from Cancún’s Hotel Zone, separated by a two-and-a-half-hour drive.
-For a closer experience, tread to The Westin Lagunamar Ocean Resort Villas & Spa to visit the Templo del Alacrán, aka the Temple of the Scorpion, dating between 1200 and 1550 A.D.
+For a closer experience right at the resort, visit the Templo del Alacrán, aka the Temple of the Scorpion, dating between 1200 and 1550 A.D.
 Acoustics in mind, the Maya designed this structure to whistle, warning of impending hurricanes and other intense weather.
 Regardless of which structure you visit, spend a few quiet moments soaking in the surroundings.
 The Maya had an intense connection with nature, still very apparent in their centuries-old structures.

 Cart around Isla Mujeres